-HIM 2940 PROFESSIONAL PRACTICE EXPERIENCE III (2 CREDITS)
+HIM 2940 PROFESSIONAL PRACTICE EXPERIENCE (3 CREDITS)

-Directed practice designed to provide the student with an experience in the managerial functions of a health information department.
+Directed practice designed to provide the student with an experience in the managerial functions of a health information department or related agency.
 Activities will include review of organizational structure, employee orientation, job descriptions, flow of information, policies and procedures, privacy and security, information systems, data management, quality improvement, and supervision.
+Students will also complete a review and prepration for the RHIT certification exam and prepare for the job search.

 PREREQUISITES FOR THIS COURSE: